wp-plugins/social-media-widget/readme.txt

 	* Last.fm
 	* FourSquare
 	* Meetup
+	* Tungle.me
+	* PlanCast
+	* SlideShare
+	* DeviantArt
+	* Live365
 	* Digital Tunes
 	* Soundcloud
+	* Etsy
+	* Better Business Bureau
+	* Merchant Circle
 	* RSS
 	* E-mail (mailto: or a link to mailing list service)
+	* Plus create 6 of your own using a URL to an icon and URL to the service

 * Select from the following icon sizes:
 	* 16x16